 Is LIC term insurance better than private insurers?

-LIC’s Claim Settlement Ratio (CSR) for FY 2024-25 is 98.15%, as per IRDAI data.
-This is for individual death claims.
-LIC has maintained above 98% CSR for five consecutive years.
+LIC’s Claim Settlement Ratio (CSR) for FY 2024-25 is 98.15%, as per LIC’s Corporate Presentation (9M FY2026, filed with BSE/NSE in February 2026).
+This is for individual death claims and includes unclaimed amounts brought back per IRDAI regulations.

 Can I buy LIC term insurance online?